stockholm-react-js/meetups/.github/PULL_REQUEST_TEMPLATE.md

 ## Finding a host
-Plenty of companies are looking to host an event, if you need a host for you event add the label to this PR so that it's easy to find.
+Plenty of companies are looking to host an event, if you need a host for your event add the label to this PR so that it's easy to find.

 ## Getting general help
 The community is here to help, ask questions here on your PR or attach the looking for help label to it to signal that you need help.